CIBIT-UC/brainplayback_task02/docs/results_meeting_20250423.md

   headings: true
 ---

-# Meeting for Results Discussion
+# Zoom Meeting - Results Discussion

-Date: 2025-04-23
+April 23, 2025

 Decoding music-evoked emotions from brain activity: a personalized experiment towards the understanding of the neural mechanisms of emotion in music